MJD19994/Matrix-Portal-Projects/MatrixPortalM4/CircuitPython/README.md

-Everything here is coded using CiruitPython9
+Everything in this section is coded using CiruitPython9